9 ways to protect your new home

 Burglars are looking for easy targets, so one of the very best ways to make your home safe from break ins is to simply lock your windows and doors.
 According to Crime Statistics, 59% of burglars gain entry through the front door and 33% through windows, so make it an everyday habit.

 Now that you’ve moved in, walk around the property and inspect all the exterior doors.
 Do they have strong frames and protected hinges?
 Is there a spy hole on the front door?
-Is the letterbox slot narrow enough that you can’t reach a hand inside?
 If not, you might consider some changes.
 Whilst you’re at it, you could also add a strike plate to the front door for extra security.

 Unless you’re the first occupant in a new build property, you might also decide to change the locks to make sure there aren’t any keys in the wrong pockets.
 The Master Locksmiths’ Association certifies, vets, and inspects locksmiths; search their database and find a locksmith near you here.